 Daniel Hindes, High School Humanities Teacher

 Daniel Hindes was a Waldorf student K-8 in New York City.
 After high school in Western Massachusetts he served four years in the US Army.
 He received a BA degree in Liberal Arts with concentrations in history and sociology from the University of the State of New York, Regents College.
 He then lived in Europe for two and a half years, perfecting his German and studying anthroposophy, and traveling extensively.
 After seven years of corporate IT work he earned a Master’s degree in Waldorf education from Sunbridge College and began his teaching career as the high school history teacher at the Waldorf school of Garden City in New York, where he taught for three years.
 He broadened his teaching experience as a humanities teacher at the Austin Waldorf School over four years before moving into Waldorf Administration.
 He worked at the Highland Hall Waldorf school on a governance restructuring project, and served as Administrator of the Pasadena Waldorf School for two years.
 He is very much looking forward to working with students again.
-Daniel is married with three children, ages three, six and twelve.
+Daniel is married with three children.

 Katie Larson, Middle and High School Counselor